How to Uncomplicate Your Churn Problem

 - A significant proportion of customers have uninitiated subscription expiries: If you don’t yet track cancellation reasons, we highly recommend you do it.
 Often because the insights generated can be astonishing.
 20-40% of all churn for any business is often due to something as simple as card failures.
 Involuntary churn (where your subscribers do not actively cancel) accounts for quite a large proportion of churn experienced by businesses.
 If many customers seem to be jumping off the ship without pressing cancel, you clearly have an involuntary churn problem.

-Thankfully, these also come with many well-known mitigation steps.
+Thankfully, these also come with a few well-known mitigation steps.
 Many subscription management and billing providers come with out-of-the-box dunning to keep active subscribers – your best brand advocates – engaged.

 Learn more about dunning and involuntary churnUnless you’ve spent significant time and energy optimizing your cancellation flow and billing systems, the business is likely sub-optimized for retention.

 Benchmarks for churn also show large variability based on segment and AOV for subscription orders.
 It’s entirely possible that your churn rate seems low but is not optimal for your specific vertical.